visgl/deck.gl/docs/api-reference/view.md

 The `View` class and it subclasses are used to specify where and how your deck.gl layers should be rendered.
 Applications typically instantitate at least one `View` subclass.

-Views allow you to specify
+Views allow you to specify:

 * Relative dimensions of viewports
 * Projection Matrix